blue-santa/KomodoPlatformDocs/docs/rebuild/03_Developer_Documentation/02-Komodo/01-Komodo-API.rst

 AddressIndex
 ============
 The AddressIndex API commands are used to query various aspects of the blockchain's history.
-Most require the ===link=== ``addressindex`` feature, as these API commands scan the entire blockchain history.
+Most require the ===link=== ``addressindex`` feature to be enabled, as these API commands scan the entire blockchain history.

 getaddressbalance
 -----------------